message/iata/AE.md

 - passengers transiting through Dubai (DXB) or Al Maktoum (DWC).
 7. Passengers entering Dubai (DXB) or Al Maktoum (DWC) from Afghanistan, Bangladesh, Congo (Dem.
 Rep.), Ethiopia, India, Liberia, Namibia, Nepal, Nigeria, Pakistan, Sierra Leone, South Africa, Sri Lanka, Sudan, Uganda, Viet Nam or Zambia must have:
 - a printed negative COVID-19 RT-PCR test taken at most 48 hours before departure of the last direct flight to United Arab Emirates; and
 - a printed negative COVID-19 rapid PCR test taken at most 6 hours before departure from the first embarkation point.
+The rapid PCR test must be taken at the first departure airport.
 The test result must be in Arabic or English and must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
 The test result must also have a QR code.
 - This does not apply to:
 - nationals of United Arab Emirates and their parents, spouses, children and siblings;